TiendaNube/api-docs/resources/checkout_js.md

 ### Redirect to External Checkout

-Let's take a look at a simple script for a hypothetical integration with a payment provider that redirects the user to *'acmepayments.com'* to finish the purchase in their checkout.
+Let's take a look at a simple script for a hypothetical integration with a Payment Provider that redirects the user to *'acmepayments.com'* to finish the purchase in their checkout.
 This is what we call a `redirect` checkout.

 ```js
 LoadPaymentMethod(function(Checkout, Methods) {